arendd/bh-europe_2025_metrics/paper/paper.md

 ## Ontology structure and external alignment

-The ontology defines a small, modular schema with five central classes:
+We developed the Research Infrastructure Metrics Ontology (RIMO), which defines a small, modular schema with five central classes:

 * rimo:KPI – representing an individual indicator.
 * rimo:ToolCategory – representing the type of service or resource the KPI applies to.